Wishing Well — Even When It’s Hard

 Then Something Shifted

 One random evening, while flipping through a self-help book, a line hit me: “Wish them well.”
 Just like that.
 Short.
 Simple.
 And honestly?
 Annoying.
 Why should I?
-But the more I sat with it, the more I realised—it’s not about them.
+But the more I sat with it, the more I realized—it’s not about them.
 It’s about setting me free.

 I Gave It a Shot